CartoDB/documentation/app/content/react/guides/getting-started.md

 ```

 You should see the map component with a `Hello World` text on the left sidebar and a link to the new view in the top navigation bar.

+{{% bannerNote type="note" title="Browser certificate warning" %}}
+The application uses HTTPS by default but your browser will complain because it cannot found a valid certificate.
+It is safe to ignore this warning when developing but you should have a valid certificate when you deploy the application to your web server.
+{{%/ bannerNote %}}

 ### Creating a source